Echinacea (aka Purple Coneflower Plant) is a wildflower that has been adapted and developed for garden use.

 What Does Coneflower Echinacea Look Like?

-As a member of the Aster family, Echinacea plants produce daisy-like flowers in a wide array of colors and sizes.
+As a member of the Aster family, the easy-to-grow Echinacea plants produce daisy-like flowers in a wide array of colors and sizes.
 These flowers are commonly called coneflowers because of the raised, cone-like center formed by the flower’s seeds.

 Coneflowers bloom during the summer months and produce a riot of color.
-All of the many varieties do well with little care and are quite drought tolerant.
+All of the many varieties do well with little care and are quite drought-tolerant.

 Growing Echinacea From Seed